locked-fg/JFeatureLib/README.md

 Changelog
 =======
+* 1.6.5 (upcoming)
+  - raised compiler level to Java 8
+  - fixed dependencies
 * 1.6.4:
   - fixed SIFT Wrapper
-  - raised compiler level to Java 8
 * 1.6.3:
   - replaced LIRE Dependency with a maven repo
   - extended LocalBinary patterns so that it can hold more than 14 neighbours.